dinoshauer/SemVerPy/README.rst

     >>> str(version)
     '2.1.0-buildinfo'

-Lastly, if you define a partial version, which can be used as a dependency.
+Lastly, if you define a partial version, you can be used as a dependency.

 .. code-block:: python